DungeonFox/Codex/README.md

 - `WindowManager.js` handles the lifecycle of multiple browser windows, including creation, synchronization, and removal.
 It uses localStorage to maintain state across windows.
 - `main.js` initializes the 3D scene using Three.js, manages the window's resize events, and updates the scene based on window interactions.

+## Cube State Helpers
+Use `getCubeSummary()` in the browser console to view an ordered list of sub-cubes starting from the center.
+The function returns the cube's dimensions, total number of sub-cubes, and the first five entries in this order.

 ## Contributing
 Contributions to enhance or expand the project are welcome.
 Feel free to fork the repository, make changes, and submit pull requests.